Candidate for House District 60, Rio Rancho

 Guadalupe Esperanza Cano is a native of Silver City, New Mexico.
 The granddaughter of a local Union leader, and the daughter of two local activists, she learned at a young age to be a voice for the people.
 Her interest in politics began with her high school student council, and she has been an active member of the Democratic party since she was eligible to vote twelve years ago.
 Her campaign experience involves working for candidates from local city council, all the way to President during the Obama campaign, but her passion is for state-level politics.

-Candidate for Shively City Council
+Shively City Council

 Beverly is currently the Region Two Director of the Jefferson County Teachers Association as well as a Exceptional Child Education (ECE) Teacher at Stuart Middle School.